Town Center

 Walton Perpetual Building & Loan Association

-Dr. Waller's office ( earlier the Post Office, earlier still the original
+Dr. Waller's office ( previously the Post Office, earlier still the original

 Dixie State Bank), is on the left, Stephens Restaurant was on the right.